 It can also be used in conjunction with email marketing and to create segmented lists.
 This allows you to personalize your emails with very little effort.

-It also allows you to implement something called CRM retargeting.
-With CRM targeting, you’ll use your CRM to create custom audiences for advertising campaigns.
+It also allows you to implement CRM retargeting.
+With CRM targeting, you’ll generate your CRM data to create custom audiences for personalized advertising campaigns.

 You probably have unlimited data about your customers and prospects just sitting in your CRM.
 Using this data can help you make incredibly effective personalized ads.